 Probably the most well-known breed on our list, and one of the most popular dog breeds in Canada, the Labrador Retriever is a natural-born swimmer.
 Originally bred to work alongside fishermen, this large breed shark fin is no stranger to adjustable buckles small to x large to the water.

 Labs have both the stamina and energy to keep up with you and probably swim circles around you.
 Floating toys are a great way to get the most out of your do's swimming adventures.

-If you are looking for dogs that swim and don't shed, then poodles are the dog for you.
-Learn more about this non-shedding breed in Dogs That Don't Shed: 23 Best Hypoallergenic Dogs.
+If you are looking for active dogs that swim and don't shed, then poodles are the dog for you.
+Learn more about this non-shedding breed in small Dogs That Don't Shed: 23 Best Hypoallergenic Dogs.